-Rage Against the Machine .
-Rage's debut album was recorded without much compression and the drums on it are equal in recording quality to the famous direct-to-disk Sheffield Labs Drum and Track disc from the 1970s.
-Look out for a system's ability to reproduce the effortlessness and dynamic contrast abundent in this album.
+Anything by Rage Against The Machine from Rage Against the Machine .
+Rage’s debut album was recorded without much compression and the drums on it are equal in recording quality to the famous direct-to-disk Sheffield Labs Drum and Track disc from the 1970s.
+Look out for a system’s ability to reproduce the effortlessness and dynamic contrast abundent in this album.
 It is a great test album and very few systems in my experience can reproduce it with the drive and verve required.

 Bela Fleck’s Flight of the Cosmic Hippo from the album of the same name has a growling (no other word to describe it) bass guitar that is a sure fire way to test for smoothness of bass response, even modal decay and good subwoofer integration.